lnvglr/character-diversion/character-diversion.md

 #### Multiple Fonts and Font Instances

 As of writing this, *Character Diversion* does not support multiple font files or multiple font instances like Light, Regular and Bold.

-**With the support for variable fonts, ...**
+With the support for variable fonts, the possibility exists to link opinions with certain stylistic variations.
+And future support for multiple fonts should follow a similar design pattern: in the meta data of an opinion referenced glyphs and spectra on variable font axes are already denoted, adding the font instance as an extra data point will be straight forward.

 #### Versioning